borela-tech/js-toolbox/README.md

 ```

 This command will start the server using [nodemon][nodemon] and any changes to
-the files will make nodemon restart the server.
+the files will restart the server.

 ## Creating a Single Page [React][react] Application